Packstations / Poststations

 A list of Poststations with these accessibility features can be found here: DHL locations.
 You'll also find information about our Packstation locations.
 That will help you determine which one is right for you.

-Please note that these accessible Poststations are a new offer from Deutsche Post that will be launched in the second half of 2025, and are thus not available everywhere in Germany.
+Please note that these accessible Poststations are a new offering from Deutsche Post that will be launched in the second half of 2025, and are thus not available everywhere in Germany.
 The offer will soon be expanded to other locations.

 Using the accessibility features